 - Solid hardwood is noted for adding overall structural strength to the building in which it is installed.
 The degree to which this is true depends upon the species.

 - Engineered hardwood is constructed to be more dimensionally stable through multi-ply design.
-This allows greater resistance to temperature changes.
+This allows greater resistance to humidity changes.

-- Solid hardwood is prone to expansion, warping, and cupping to a significant degree if exposed to temperature changes.
+- Solid hardwood is prone to expansion, warping, and cupping to a significant degree if exposed to humidity changes.

 Resistance to moisture and heat